Ingmar-de-Vries/DynamicPredictions/README.md

   -	Create model RDMs
     - RDMs based on video data and eyetracker data are created outside of the main "DynamicPredictions_ERFdynamicRSA_ROIsource.m" script (see section "Run dRSA analysis" below).
 However, for the 6 RDMs based on kinematic marker data (absolute and relative body posture, motion, and acceleration), these are created inside the resampling iteration in the main script, because relative body posture, motion and acceleration can only be computed after realigning the 3-sec resampled sequences to each other.
 The pre-created RDMs have size 14x14x250x250 (i.e., stim1 x stim2 x timestim1 x timestim2) at 50 Hz.
     - In the "modelRDMs" subdirectory, you'll find the following scripts:
       - "DynamicPredictions_DynamicModelRDMs_eyeTracker.m" - create dynamic RDM of individual subject eyetracking data.
-Either run locally or send to cluster.
       - "DynamicPredictions_DynamicModelRDMs_pixelwise.m" - create dynamic RDM of smoothed grayscale pixelwise luminance values.
       - "DynamicPredictions_video2vector.m" - create smoothed grayscale vector representation of videos.
 Called from "DynamicPredictions_DynamicModelRDMs_pixelwise.m".